-Butterfly richness was greater in AF than MO (Fig. 4c and 4f), and was affected by an interaction between plot type (AF or MO) and forest extent, although we note that few plots were in landscapes with relatively high forest extent (Fig. 5f).
-Within AF, butterfly richness increased with natural forest extent, but not in MO (Fig. 6b).
+(Figure 6b).
 An agroforest in a block containing no forest (25% quantile) was predicted to contain 4.8 species, which increased to 11.2 species in a block containing 51% natural forest (maximum).
 In contrast, butterfly richness in MO remained at 4.1 and 4.0 respectively.
-Reptile richness was not related to any measured variables (Fig. 5e).
+Reptile richness was not related to any measured variables (Figure 5e, f).

-Bird species composition showed differing patterns to those of richness: herb height affected composition (as for richness), but non-rubber tree density and the surrounding extent of rubber, forest and open habitat in the block, were also influential: (Fig. 7a; Table S5).
-The RDA model explained 16% of total inertia (pseudo-F = 1.76, p = <0.001).
-The species most strongly associated with greater herb height were Hemipus picatus Bar-winged Flycatcher-shrike, Leptocoma brasiliana Van Hasselt's Sunbird, and Orthotomus sutorius Common Tailorbird.
-Although non-rubber tree stem density and forest extent were uncorrelated (Fig. S15) both had a similar influence on composition.
-Species strongly associated with greater forest extent and non-rubber tree density included small insectivores capable of using a range of habitats including scrub (Arachnothera modesta Grey-breasted Spiderhunter, Macronus gularis Pinstriped Tit Babbler, Malacocincla abbotti Abbott's Babbler, Orthotomus atrogularis Dark-necked Tailorbird and Prionochilus maculatus Yellow-breasted Flowerpecker) and an open-habitat species (Merops viridis Blue-throated Bee-eater).
+Bird species composition showed differing patterns to those of richness: herb height affected composition (as for richness), but non-rubber tree density and the surrounding extent of rubber, forest and open habitat in the block were also influential (Figure 7a; Table S5).
+The RDA model explained 16% of total inertia (pseudo-F = 1.76, p < .001).
+The species most strongly associated with greater herb height were Hemipus picatus Bar-winged Flycatchershrike, Leptocoma brasiliana Van Hasselt's Sunbird and Orthotomus sutorius Common Tailorbird.
+Although non-rubber tree stem density and forest extent were uncorrelated (Figure S15), both had a similar influence on composition.
+Species strongly associated with greater forest extent and non-rubber tree density included small insectivores capable of using a range of habitats including scrub (Arachnothera modesta Grey-breasted Spiderhunter, Macronus gularis Pin-striped Tit Babbler, Malacocincla abbotti Abbott's Babbler, Orthotomus atrogularis Dark-necked Tailorbird and Prionochilus maculatus Yellow-breasted Flowerpecker) and an open-habitat species (Merops viridis Blue-throated Bee-eater).

-Butterfly species composition altered in response to forest extent, the interaction between plot type and ratio of AF:MO in block, and canopy cover (Fig. 7c).
-This RDA model explained 15% of total inertia (pseudo-F = 1.95, p = <0.001; Table S5).
-To explore the interaction between plot type and the ratio of AF:MO, the RDA was re-run separately for AF and MO (Fig. S16), showing that composition only responded to the ratio of AF:MO within monocultures, with some species strongly associated with landscapes containing a greater proportion of agroforestry.
+Butterfly species composition altered in response to forest extent, the interaction between plot type and ratio of AF:MO in block and canopy cover (Figure 7c).
+This RDA model explained 15% of total inertia (pseudo-F = 1.95, p < .001; Table S5).
+To explore the interaction between plot type and the ratio of AF:MO, the RDA was rerun separately for AF and MO (Figure S16), showing that composition only responded to the ratio of AF:MO within monocultures, with some species strongly associated with landscapes containing a greater proportion of agroforestry.
 Species composition in AF was also affected by forest extent, but not in monocultures, mirroring patterns in species richness.

-In contrast to both birds and butterflies, reptile species composition only changed in response to canopy cover (positive response to canopy openness by some species) and open habitat extent (Fig. 7b; Table S5).
-This model explained 14% of inertia (pseudo-F = 1.79, p = 0.005).
+In contrast to both birds and butterflies, reptile species composition only changed in response to canopy cover (positive response to canopy openness by some species) and open habitat extent